 Paper presented at the annual meeting of the American Sociological Association

-The study result shows that while couples joint decision has a significant influence on their early retirement outcome, the gender discrimination in the wage market also pushes wives to leave their jobs.
-Gendered occupational segregation, womens relative wage, and womens work hours have statistically significant difference on married womens early retirement outcome across metropolitan areas.
+Abstract: The study result shows that while couples joint decision has a significant influence on their early retirement outcome, the gender inequality and gender discrimination in the wage market also pushes wives to leave their jobs.
+Gendered occupational segregation, womens relative wage, and womens work hours have statistically significant difference on married women’s early retirement outcome across metropolitan areas.
 When wives are in the female-dominated jobs they are more likely to retire early.
-The author concludes that the gendered discrimination in the labor force creates different well-being consequences for married men and women.
-Womens disadvantage in the labor force and early retirement will results in their lower wealth accumulation relative to men thereby more economic hardships in their old age.
+The author concludes that the gender discrimination in the labor force creates different well-being consequences for married men and women.

 The Occupational Structure of Further and Higher Education in Ireland and the Netherlands - Borghans,L., Hughes,G., Smits,W.

-Abstract: Although most types of education give access to a range of occupations, the educational background determines to a large extent the labour market possibilities of a worker.
-However, since educational systems vary widely between different countries, there is a question about the specific role of each type of education in a country and the influence of the structure of the educational system as a whole on the relationship between education and the labour market.
+Abstract: Educational systems vary widely between different countries, there is a question about the specific role of each type of education in a country and the influence of the structure of the educational system as a whole on the relationship between education and the labour market.
 In this paper a comparison of the occupational structure of further and higher education in Ireland and the Netherlands is made.

-Abstract: Peter Blau and Otis Duncan influenced the development of a new line of research on the organizational bases of stratification.
-The concept of structure in Blau and Duncan's 'The American Occupational Structure' (AOS) patterns of social mobility are modeled exclusively in terms of the characteristics of individuals.
-Thus, research on the organizational bases of stratification has come to provide an image of structure and attainment opposite to the one found in AOS.
-However, the AOS has an enduring influence in its example of research addressing vital sociological issues with discipline and elegance.
+Abstract: The concept of structure in Blau and Duncan's 'The American Occupational Structure' patterns of social mobility are modeled exclusively in terms of the characteristics of individuals.
+Thus, research on the organizational bases of stratification has come to provide an image of structure and attainment opposite to the one found in American Occupational Structure.
+However, the American Occupational Structure has an enduring influence in its example of research addressing vital sociological issues with discipline and elegance.